bustoutsolutions/siesta/README.md

 * **Languages:** Written in Swift, supports apps in both Swift and Objective-C
 * **Tool requirements:** Xcode 7, Swift 2.0
 * **License:** MIT
-* **Status:** 1.0 release now in beta.
-Seeking feedback.
-Please experiment, file issues, and send pull requests.
+* **Status:** Solid code, already in use on the App Store, but still classified as “beta” so we can gather feedback before locking in the API for the official 1.0 release.
+Please kick the tires, file issues, and send pull requests.
 Be bold!

 ###Contents